Power Relationships

 As emerging powers, both India and China have also begun to engage in public diplomacy measures, although China has been far more proactive in raising its international profile over the last thirty years or so.
 This has been all the more important for a country with a poor human rights record and international image problems, especially following the Tiananmen Square massacre in 1989 when tanks confronted unarmed pro-democracy protestors.
 This incident left lasting impressions on a significant global audience through extensive media coverage.

 To boost its image internationally, China in 2004 embarked on a project of developing ‘Confucius Institutes’ around the world.
-Modelled partly on the British Council, France’s Alliance Française, and Germany’s Goethe-Institut, these have been located mainly in established universities and, along with numerous ‘Confucius classrooms’ in schools, aim to promote learning of Chinese language and culture.
-As of 2019 there were 182 Institutes in European universities (including 29 in the UK alone),
+Modeled partly on the British Council, France’s Alliance Française, and Germany’s Goethe-Institut, these have been located mainly in established universities and, along with numerous ‘Confucius classrooms’ in schools, aim to promote learning of the Chinese language and culture.
+As of 2019, there were 182 Institutes in European universities (including 29 in the UK alone), According to China, its Confucius Institute is "a bridge reinforcing friendship" between it and the world.